Menu Close

 (10.1) What is the appeal process and my timeline to appeal?

-If you wait more than 10 days, you can still file an appeal and get a fair hearing.
-But, the service will stop or change during your appeal.
-You must appeal within 30 days[3]§ 4710.5(a). to get an informal meeting, mediation, or hearing.
+If you wait more than 30 days, you can still file an appeal and get a fair hearing, but the service will stop based on the date on the Notice of Action.
+You must appeal within 60 days[3]§ 4710.5(a). to get an informal meeting, mediation, or hearing.

-Click HERE for the “Fair Hearing Request” form from the DDS website.[4]You can find all DDS forms on its website: https://www.dds.ca.gov/transparency/dds-forms/.
+Click HERE to submit an online “Lanterman Appeal Request” and for other helpful information on the DDS website.[4]You can find all DDS forms on its website: https://www.dds.ca.gov/transparency/dds-forms/.
 This includes hearing and appeal forms.
 Once you are on the forms page, use the search box to type in … Continue reading

 You can appeal if the regional center says: